 WT: What excites you?
 What are you most proud of?

-As I’m ending my time with Sébastien and Celine, it feels more and more like I’m in France, yet they are speaking their best English just for me.
+As I’m ending my time with Sébastien and Celine, it feels more and more like I’m in France.
 But then it hits me – they chose to move here intentionally.
-It’s with this intentionality that they also make their wines; with passion and dedication, learned over generations of winemaking in the Old World and honed throughout the world.
+It’s with this intentionality that they also make their wines: with passion and dedication, learned over generations of winemaking in the Old World and honed throughout the world.

 Sébastien may have said it best: “We have a terroir focus.
 We have studied our craft in New Zealand, Australia, the United States, as well as France.
 We use both new and old-world techniques and apply them to Finger Lakes terroirs.
 We may be French winemakers, but here, we make Finger Lakes wines.”

 More Ways To Explore & Learn About The Finger Lakes